rachit-ranjan16/dat_struct_py/README.md

  - Singly Linked List
  - Doubly Linked List
  - Circularly Singly Linked List
+ - Stack using Linked List

-### Common Operations Supported for Linked Lists
+### Operations Supported for Linked Lists
-  - Creating a Linked List by inserting elements
+  - Create a linked list through input sequence
   - At the beginning
   - At the end
   - Any Position